allenea/Forecast_Search_Wizard/README.md

     - python setup.py install --user

-    - python setup.py build install --prefix $HOME/.local
+    - python setup.py build install --prefix $HOME/.local (University of Delaware HPC Users)

  **SUPPORTED VERSIONS**: I hope to support Python 2.6+ and Python 3.0+.
+I have personally tested a few versions between 2.6 and 3.7.4.
 Please let me know if you're having any problems.

  **REQUIRED LIBRARIES**: python-dateutil, pytz>=2019.1, wget>=3.2

  *Written in Python3.6 and Python3.7*

  ## USING THE FORECAST SEARCH WIZARD